liferay/liferay-docs/devGuide/en/chapters/10-hooks.markdown

 ## Summary [](id=summary-liferay-portal-6-2-dev-guide-10-en)

-In this chapter we discussed some of the many uses of the versatile hook plugin, the preferred tool for customizing Liferay.
-You learned how to perform custom portal actions, override and extend custom portal JSPs, modify portal properties, and replace portal services.
+In this chapter, we discussed some of the many uses of the versatile hook plugin, the preferred tool for customizing Liferay.
+You learned how to perform custom portal actions, override and extend custom portal JSPs, modify portal properties, and replace portal services and language properties.

 Next, we'll show you what it takes to develop apps for publishing to *Liferay Marketplace*.